lightweight-component/aj-data/README.md

 Tutorial: https://framework.ajaxjs.com/docs/aj/?section=data.
 Java Documents: https://dev.ajaxjs.com/docs/javadoc/aj-data/.

 AJ-Data boosts the CRUD development, not just an ORM library.
-There's three layers on architecture:
+There's three layers in architecture:

-- JDBC Connection, JDBC reader and writer.
-Inputs SQL String and Map params then outputs a value, or a Map, or a Java Bean, or a List.
+- JDBC Connection, JDBC reader and writer, is like Spring JDBCTemplate or Apache Dbutils.
+It accepts SQL String and Map params then outputs a value, or a Map, or a Java Bean, or a List.
-- CRUD Service, is a layer on top of the first layer, also the extender: FastCRUD provides Common Implementation for rapidly CRUD without a lot of coding, plus a simple REST API is ready.
+- CRUD Service, is a layer on top of the first layer, also the extender: FastCRUD provides Common Implementation for rapidly CRUD operations without a lot of coding, plus a simple REST API is readily available.
-- DataService, is a layer on top of the second layer, to write your own SQL or logic on the Web page, then REST API is ready.
+- DataService, is a layer on top of the second layer, to write your own SQL or logic on the Web page, then REST API is prepared.

-There's two main Data Format that we support, regardless of input or output parameters:
+We support two primary data formats for both input and output parameters:

 - Map<String, Object>
 - Java Bean

-Supports Database:
+Currently supported databases (with more to come):

 - MySQL
 - SQLite